 Graphic design is no conundrum and we’re going to prove that today.
 It’s a lot more like a language we speak.
 Because from region to region, a language has its borders set and flows through everything a culture has to offer.
 It imbibes all the traditions, customs, and aesthetics of a culture and its people.
 Graphic design, in that respect, is no different.

 If you’re going to compare the works of two designers from two different regions of the world, you’ll get to see a whole set of different cultural aspects embedded into both of them.
-For instance, if you pick an American designer and contrast his work with a Brazilian peer’s work, you’ll see some neo-pop culture with a pitch for modernism on one side and vivid colors and tropical festive designs dominant on the other.
+For instance, if you pick an American designer and contrast his work with a Brazilian peer’s work, you’ll see some neo-pop culture with a pitch for modernism on one side and vivid colors and tropical happy logo designs dominant on the other.

 Each culture will represent something different, which will have an appeal of its own.
 Whether the graphic design is from the West or the East, the aesthetics of both come second to none.
 And since we’re inching closer to Christmas, it’s high time we talk about some holiday designs served with some hot chocolate.
-The holiday might be the same, but the traditions around the world make holiday graphic designs peculiar to each region.
+The holiday might be the same, but the traditions around the world make holiday graphic designs and festival logo designs peculiar to each region.
 And yes, the designers are thrilled to showcase the threads of their native culture woven in the holiday designs.

 So this year, with all the Christmas spirit vested in our souls, we hereby present to you the Christmas graphic designs from across the globe.
 With each design, we’re going to discuss the cultural aspect it represents.